 Although Jeremy's doctor informed him that fragments of the bullet would forever remain in his spinal cord, 80% of the nerves in Jeremy's lower extremities were severed.
-To further the anguish, the doctor informed Jeremy that he will never walk again, much less be able to stand.
+To further the anguish, the doctor informed Jeremy that he would never walk again, much less be able to stand.
 Through the support of family and friends, Jeremy managed to stand and walk short distances with the use of leg braces and canes.

 "The Gary Sinise Foundation is a pillar in communities across America.
 From empowering our Nation's heroes to reclaim normalcy, to promoting independence amongst our most critically injured service members and first responders.
-By delivering essential services to our military, its veterans, first responders, and their families, the GSFs mission fuels positive mental, economic, and physical change in the lives of so many of our Nation's heroes."
+By delivering essential services to our military, its veterans, first responders, and their families, GSF’s mission fuels positive mental, economic, and physical change in the lives of so many of our Nation's heroes."

 – Jeremy Haynes